woshikangfei/Cargo-CarND-Capstone/README.md

 In slack channel, a lot of classmates discussed about the difference between simulator and Carla.

-By the way, it is hard to tune PID parameters to get linear distribution in small range from `-max_braking_percentage` to `max_throttle_percentate`.
+By the way, it is hard to tune PID parameters to get linear distribution in a small range from `-max_braking_percentage` to `max_throttle_percentate`.

-According to these information, we changed control from PID to linear control and set different throttle limit and brake limit for Simulator and Carla in launch files.
+According to these information, we changed PID control to linear control and set different throttle limit and brake limit for Simulator and Carla in launch files.

     if proposed_linear_velocity > current_linear_velocity:
         if delta_linear_velocity / proposed_linear_velocity > 0.3: